Video: Scrap.io - How to Start?

 |---|---|---|---|---|

-| Live data scraping (Scrap.io) | ~$50 / 10K contacts | Real-time | 251K+ | ★★★★★ |
+| Live data scraping (Scrap.io) | ~$50 / 10K contacts | Real-time | 414K+ | β β β β β |

-| Traditional list brokers | $500–2,000+ | 3–12 months old | Variable | ★★★ |
+| Traditional list brokers | $500β2,000+ | 3β12 months old | Variable | β β β |

-| DIY research (Zillow, tax records) | Free | Manual | Low | ★★ |
+| DIY research (Zillow, tax records) | Free | Manual | Low | β β |

-| Free lists online | $0 | Unknown | Very low | ★ |
+| Free lists online | $0 | Unknown | Very low | β |

 DIY research through Zillow, county tax records, or Google Maps works in theory.
 In practice?
 You'll spend 40 hours building a list of 200 contacts.
 That's not scalable.
 (Trust me, I've watched people try.)
+If you're wondering how to find addresses for apartment buildings or how to find apartment building owners by hand β sure, it's possible.
+It's just a terrible use of your week.

-Live data scraping pulls contact information directly from Google Maps and business websites the moment you search.
+Live scraping pulls contact data straight from Google Maps and business websites the moment you search.
 Fresh.
 Verified.
 And about $0.005 per contact instead of $0.10 to $0.50.
-If you want the full breakdown, the buy email lists guide covers every method in detail.
+That's the whole pitch, and the numbers don't really need dressing up.

 What's Included in a Quality Apartment Building Email List